BitBoxSwiss/bitbox-api-rs/sandbox/README.md

 # Demo WebApp project

 This folder contains a React project showcasing the TypeScript API.
-It has the library in `../pkg` as a dependency.
-See how to build this depdenency locally at the [main README](../.github/README.md).
+It has the bitbox-api library in `../pkg` as a dependency.
+See how to build this dependency locally at the [main README](../.github/README.md).

-The main entry point of the sandbox is at <./sandbox/src/App.tsx>.
+The main entry point of the sandbox is at [./src/App.tsx](./src/App.tsx).

 The full package API is described by the TypeScript definitions file `../pkg/bitbox_api.d.ts`.